nanoexpress/packages/README.md

 # @nanoexpress/packages

-Monorepo of all tools, packages, helpers and utils which required to build future of nanoexpress
+Monorepo of all tools, packages, helpers and utils which required to build the future of nanoexpress

 ## Packages